robincarnahan/Test-Repo/howto.md

 * to include this new content as a link on an existing website, then add a link in the original website .md file (for example index.md)

+* create a new .html file (for example index.html)

 * use Pandoc to **_magically_** convert the .md file to html by typing:

   ```